Chat2Workflow: A Benchmark for Generating Executable Visual Workflows with Natural Language: Introduction

 Despite their prevalence, agentic workflows are still largely created by manual engineering.
 Human developers must translate natural language requirements into structured workflows, which is time-consuming and error-prone.
 This raises a natural question: \textbf{can agentic workflows be automatically generated from natural language?} Achieving this is challenging for two reasons.
 First, real-world requirements are often complex and implicit, making it difficult to infer correct control flow and tool usage from natural language alone.
 Second, user requirements frequently change, requiring workflows to be revised or regenerated while preserving correctness and consistency.

-To study this problem systematically, we introduce \textbf{Chat2Workflow}, the first benchmark focused on generating executable visual workflows from natural language (Figure~\ref{fig:intro_picture}).
-Chat2Workflow is a high-quality dataset comprising 273 instances in six domains (Figure~\ref{fig:task_distribution}), to evaluate whether generated workflows meet the expected requirements for execution.
+To systematically study this, we introduce \textbf{Chat2Workflow} (MIT license), the first benchmark focused on generating executable visual workflows from natural language (Figure~\ref{fig:intro_picture}).
+It comprises 237 human-annotated instances across six domains (Figure~\ref{fig:task_distribution}) to evaluate whether workflows meet the expected requirements for execution.
 Each round is equipped with realistic user requests and target workflow components across diverse domains and complexity levels.

-The benchmark evaluates whether models can correctly infer workflow structure, select appropriate tools, and produce executable workflows that align with user intent.
-Experiments on Chat2Workflow show that current state-of-the-art language models can often capture high-level intent but struggle to generate correct and stable workflows, especially as tasks become more complex or requirements evolve.
-These results indicate that executable workflow generation remains a key bottleneck for practical system automation.
-Chat2Workflow provides a concrete benchmark for this challenge and points toward future research on structured reasoning and adaptive workflow synthesis for reliable systems.
+The benchmark evaluates a model's ability to infer structures, select tools, and produce executable, intent-aligned workflows.
+Experiments show that current state-of-the-art language models can often capture high-level intent but struggle to generate correct and stable workflows, especially as tasks become more complex or requirements evolve.
+To address this, we propose an error-driven agentic baseline with auto-repair mechanisms.
+Although it improves absolute resolve rates by 6.05\%, the remaining performance gap highlights executable workflow generation as a key automation bottleneck, positioning Chat2Workflow as a crucial benchmark for future research in structured reasoning and adaptive workflow synthesis.

 \SetKw{KwNotation}{Notation:}